moha297/colored/README.md

 # colored

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.
+This is a sample angular app to play a simple game.
+Show a grid
+Random cells are colored
+Click to uncolor them
+Try to beat the timer

 ## Build & development

 Run `grunt` for building and `grunt serve` for preview.

-## Testing
+## Production build

-Running `grunt test` will run the unit tests with karma.
+Run `grunt build` and see the dist directory.

+##credits
+This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.